-Stocks are shares of ownership of a company listed in the PSE.
+Stocks are shares of ownership of a company listed on the PSE.
 When you purchase stocks of a PSE-listed or publicly owned corporation, you become one of its shareholders or stockholders.

 In the Philippines, the PSE is the only corporation that runs the local stock market.
 Established in 1927 (then called the Manila Stock Exchange), the PSE is also one of the oldest stock exchanges in Asia.

 Stocks are among the best types of assets to invest in.
-Here are the three major reasons to start stock market investing.
+Here are the three major reasons to start stock market investing: